le0li9ht/ThreatHunting/Linux/PAM/Abusing-pam_exec.so.md

 At victim side, for getting persistence edit the file /etc/pam.d/common-auth file and add the following line below pam_unix.so line.
 ``vim /etc/pam.d/common-auth``
 ``auth optional pam_exec.so quiet setuid /tmp/s.sh``
+**NOTE0:** The line to be added is showing that its going to run bash script file /tmp/s.sh via pam_exec module if the authentication fails.
 **Note1:** /tmp/s.sh file a backdoor script in this scenario.
 **Note2:** In PAM configuration, the **success=N** directive means: If the current module succeeds, skip the next N lines.
 So if the ssh authentication is successful the module has to skip the next  3 followed lines.
-Since the SSH authentication module currently uses success=2, and we are adding an additional line below it, we need to update this value to success=3 to ensure the correct number of lines are skipped on successful authentication.
+Since the authentication module(pam_unix.so) currently uses success=2, and we are adding an additional line below it,so we need to update this value to **success=3** to ensure the correct number of lines are skipped on successful authentication.
 **Before:**

 ![image](https://github.com/user-attachments/assets/da285bd7-1df4-40e2-9352-1e243c80b773)

 **After:**

-You can observe the modified success value to 3 in pam_unix.so line as shown.
+You can observe the modified **success** value to 3 in pam_unix.so line as shown.

 ![PAM-Exec-SSHFailure](https://github.com/user-attachments/assets/d3cf8ab4-b491-46fc-a378-865b55e71808)
 Once you make any changes to PAM configuration you have to restart ssh.